Logo forestatrisk

 # forestatrisk version x.x.

-You can also test the package executing the commands in the Get started tutorial.
+You can also test the package following the Get started tutorial.

 Main functionalities